 Asthma can either be allergic or non-allergic.
-In allergic asthma, an allergic reaction to an inhaled irritant -- pet dander, pollen, dust mites -- triggers an attack.
+With allergic asthma, an allergic reaction to an inhaled irritant, such as pet dander, pollen, or dust mites, triggers an attack.
 The immune system springs into action, but instead of helping, it causes inflammation.
 This is the most common form of asthma.

 Non-allergic asthma does not involve the immune system.
 Attacks can be triggered by stress, anxiety, cold air, smoke, or a virus.
 Some people have symptoms only when they exercise, a condition known as exercise-induced asthma.

 While there is no cure for asthma, it can be controlled.
-People with moderate to severe asthma should use conventional medications to help control symptoms.
-Complementary and alternative therapies, used under your doctor’s supervision, may help, but shouldn’t replace conventional treatment.
+People with moderate-to-severe asthma should use conventional medications to help control symptoms.
+Complementary and alternative therapies, used under your doctor's supervision, may help, but should not replace conventional treatment.

 Signs and Symptoms

 Most people with asthma go for periods of time without any symptoms, then have an asthma attack.
 Some people have chronic shortness of breath that gets worse during an attack.
 Asthma attacks can last minutes to days, and can become dangerous if airflow to the lungs becomes severely restricted.

 Primary symptoms include: